Helping Keep Families Safe

 - Seeking prescriptions from more than one doctor, also called “doctor shopping.”

 More specifically, people with addictions show different behaviors based on the type of medication to which they are addicted.
 For example, it is common for someone who is addicted to opioid painkillers to feel nauseated, have poor coordination, or act confused or drowsy.
 While someone who may be addicted to stimulants might have a reduced appetite, appear agitated or excitable, and have trouble sleeping.

 Think it can’t happen to your friend or family member?
 Through a public service announcement, our past president, Joe Adams RPh, hopes to show others that nobody is immune from the opioid epidemic, but resources are available to help keep you and your loved ones safe.

 Which Drugs Are Abused?

 Though over-the-counter medications and prescription drugs can be abused, it is more likely that prescription drugs – controlled substances in particular – will be abused.
 Controlled substances (CS) are regulated by the federal Controlled Substances Act (CSA), which divides CS into five categories called schedules.

 Schedule II drugs may lead to severe psychological or physical dependence.
-Examples include morphine, oxycodone, and methadone.
+Examples include morphine, oxycodone, methamphetamine, and methadone.

 Schedule IV may lead to limited physical dependence or psychological dependence compared with Schedule III drugs.
 Examples include Valium® and Xanax®.